freelanc85/arch-installation/README.md

 add: Option "TearFree" "on"

 to be edited
-add polkit-gnome arandr corectrl pamac-aur-git
+add polkit-gnome arandr corectrl pamac-aur-git firefox